foo-software/node-modules-compare/README.md

 **`options.inputFile`**

-The input file path relative to current working directory (if not using `input` param)
+The input file path relative to current working directory (if not using `input` param).

 ```typescript
 type inputFile = string | undefined;